Trinity Hill Gimblett Gravels, Gimblett Gravels Chardonnay

 Vinification

-The hand-harvested fruit for this wine was gently pressed before being fermented with indigenous yeasts in 500 litre French oak puncheons and a small number of 228 litre French oak barriques, 46% of which were new.
-Malolactic fermentation was encouraged to soften acidity and give further richness.
-The wine then spent 12 months in barrel, followed by a further six months in tank on lees before being bottled with no fining and minimal filtration in July 2023.
+The hand-harvested fruit was gently pressed and fermented in 500-litre French oak puncheons and 228-litre barriques, 57% of which were new.
+Malolactic fermentation was encouraged to soften acidity and add richness.
+The wine then matured for 12 months in barrel before being transferred to tank for a further six months on yeast lees to build additional texture and complexity.
+It was filtered and bottled without fining in July 2024.

 Tasting Notes & Technical Details